How to Cash a Postal Money Order

 Can you mobile deposit a USPS money order?

-Unfortunately, you cannot use mobile deposit for USPS money orders.
-Instead, you must deposit it in person with a valid ID.
+Unfortunately, you can’t use mobile deposit for USPS money orders.
+You must deposit them in person with a valid ID.

 Where can I cash a money order for free?